 Founded by the Tier II in 1992 as the Community Awareness Partnership, after the 2004 SCFD re-authorization the Tier II and Tier I members formed the Scientific & Cultural Collaborative (SCC) as a 501(c)(3) to jointly do together what we could not do alone.

-Therefore, the Tier I and II are Members of the SCC and principals of the SCC Board of Directors employing Charlotte D'Armond Talbert as the Coordinator since 1996.
+Therefore, the Tier I and II are Members of the SCC and principals of the SCC Board of Directors employing Charlotte D'Armond Talbert as the Coordinator since 1996 and Jannett Matusiak since 2018 as the SCC Director.

 Tier III were invited to participate in the SCC Directory and Database in 2012.
 Non-SCFD cultural organizations statewide were invited to participate in the Database in 2015.